wait4signal/autumn-harvest/README.md

 **Configure the email tab under options for this to work*

 ## **Terminal global variables**
-The following global variables can be set at terminal level to control certain program behaviours
+The following global variables can be set at terminal level to control certain program behaviour:

 | Variable                                | Description `[valid values in brackets]`                                                                                               |
 |-----------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|